HITECHCRIME/HC_OVERVIEW/README.md

 What we're creating here is a "storyworld".
 We are basing it on trap music and culture but want to completely change the approach to this and any type of music/genre as a not only solely audio experience.

+Think of Hitech Crime metabrand dark trap microlabel as a virtual city or a digital experience where you join your friends and new acquaintances in experiencing and actively interacting with an entire semi-fictional cinematic and gamified universe.
+It has its own characters, places, events, puzzles, its own lore and can almost feel like a live realtime game taking place both online and in real life as new chapters, timelines, themes are released to consume.
+You are invited to collaborate with the creators (operatives) themselves and be part of an endless fictional story filled with mysteries.

 # /// STORYWORLD [THE UNIVERSE]

 I'm testing a structure for a first "pilot episode" single release called "TRIBE": https://github.com/HITECHCRIME/HC_SG_R01_TRIBE